36. Get a refill on your pop at Handy’s

 Pawhuska has a Rotary Club, Kiwanis, American Legion, and Lions Club along with other service organizations, and they do many great things in and for the community.

-Clifton’s Gift Shop on Main Street offers a large selection of Pendleton blankets, as well as other gift items and Indian art.
-Be sure to stop in an say hello to the owners/managers and longtime Pawhuska residents Joe and Arlena Trumbly.
+Clifton’s Gift Shop on Main Street offers a large selection of Pendleton blankets, Osage regalia, as well as other gift items and Indian art.
+Be sure to stop in an say hello to the friendly folks who work there.
 They’re always happy to meet new people and hear all about what brought you to Pawhuska.

 Another place to get blankets is at the Osage Trading Company.
 At this old-style trading post, you’ll find everything from silver jewelry and Pendleton blankets to beads, feathers and fringe for traditional Native American dance garments.